Strugovo

 Strugovo (Стругово) is a village in the municipality of Demir Hisar, North Macedonia.

 Demographics

+In the 1467/1468 Ottoman defter, the village had 30 households, 1 bachelor and 1 widow.
+The onomastics consisted of Christian Slavic anthroponyms, with a possible presence of Albanian onomastic variations of general Christian names.

 According to the 2002 census, the village had a total of 286 inhabitants.
 Ethnic groups in the village include: